Monika-Vijayakumar/Monika-Vijayakumar/README.md

 - 💼 LinkedIn: [Monika Vijayakumar](https://www.linkedin.com/monika-vijayakumar1903)

 ---
-✨ *Learning every day, building step by step*
+✨ *Learning every day, building step by step.*

 ✨ *Project-driven, interview-prepared, and continuously growing as a data analyst.*

 Monika-Vijayakumar/Monika-Vijayakumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.